 REASONS TO AVOID

 Should you buy it?
-The Crater Lake Hoody is an excellent shirt overall, but keep in mind that the fit runs a bit slim, and the material is quite thin.
+The Crater Lake Hoody is an excellent shirt overall, but keep in mind that the fit runs a bit slim.
 The fabric has enough stretch that sizing is flexible, but if you prefer a looser fit, we recommend sizing up.
-The hoody is offered in a variety of fun colors (we could see ourselves getting a few different colors in this shirt), but some of the lighter colors can be see-through when wet.
-Despite these minor drawbacks, it remains a top-tier hoody, one that we recommend for outdoor generalists who love to spend their days in the sun doing everything from hammock lounging to peak bagging.
+The hoody is offered in a variety of fun colors (we could see ourselves getting a few different colors in this shirt), but some of the lighter colors can be see-through when wet because the material is pretty thin.
+This also decreases durability a bit.
+Despite these minor drawbacks, it remains a top-tier hoody for everything from hammock lounging to peak bagging.
+It is one we recommend for anyone who can't stand staying inside on a sunny day but still wants to take care of their skin.

 We also tested the men's Crater Lake Hoody, and it performed similarly, although our men's team noted that it lacks the zippered pocket found on the women's shirt.

-Who it is best for: If you don't love the pullover, close-fitting style of hoody sunshirts, the Mountain Hardwear Canyon Long Sleeve is a good alternative.
-This shirt has a structured, lightweight fabric that doesn't cling to the skin and feels at home for casual everyday wear and outdoor adventures alike.
+Who it is best for: If you don't love the pullover, close-fitting style of hoody sunshirts, and prefer something more traditional, the Mountain Hardwear Canyon Long Sleeve is a good alternative.
+This shirt is made from a structured, lightweight fabric that doesn't cling to the skin and feels at home on a hiking trail, a fishing boat, and around town.
 We have friends who work as whitewater guides who love to wear this shirt while working, as it is both functional and professional.
-Hikers, rafters, and fly fishers will appreciate the relaxed cut that can be worn straight from the trail to a brewery.

 Should you buy it?
 If you're looking for wearable, durable sun protection that doesn't scream “technical,” the Canyon Long Sleeve is a strong choice.
 The main limitation is the lack of a hood, which means less coverage for your neck, ears, and head than a sun hoody.
-It's also not as relaxed as some of the more buttery soft and stretchy shirts, and won't be as comfortable to get wet in (it's not our favorite for activities like paddleboarding).
-That said, if you value versatility, durability, and a clean, casual look, this shirt should definitely be on your list.
+However, a unique double-fold collar can be popped to completely cover the back of the neck and is very effective when paired with a wide-brimmed hat.
+That said, if you want bug protection, durability, and a clean, casual look, this shirt should definitely be on your list.

 Roll up the sleeves and unbutton a few front buttons to transform the Mountain Hardwear Canyon into a perfect after work trail running top.
 Credit: Justin Simoni